TencentARC/ArcNerf/README.md

 - Docs and Code:
   - All the functions are with detailed docs on its usage, and the operation are commented with its tensor size, which makes you easy to understand the change of components.
-  - We also provide many experiments [note](docs/expr.md) on our trails.
+  - We also provide our experiments [note](docs/expr.md) on our trails.

 - Tests and Visual helpers: